Inside: The best toys for preschoolers – open-ended toys to grow with kids.

 When you first start out buying LEGO bricks, start with a box like this one with a little bit of everything.
 Get your kids going on free building before introducing kits and directions.
 LEGO bricks are essentially the OG of STEM toys – don’t overlook them!

 What a fun and intricate way to build!
 Magnetic tiles are the “next step” after wooden blocks (although don’t discount wooden blocks from the preschool game – they are still very much loved and needed).
+If you already have a set of magnetic blocks, this “expansion pack” has really cool doors and windows that my kids love.

 Having a small, battery free, plastic kitchen outside as a dedicated mud kitchen is one of the best ideas I had for my kids.
 They (and the 8-10 year old neighbor kids) make mud pies and all sorts of other imaginary treats in their kitchen.